prodhe/scripts/README.md

 ## backapp

-Bash script using rsync and hard links to save disk space.
+Bash script using rsync and hard links between backups to save disk space.
 Can do automatic mounting of devices and add a trailing username for the destination dir.